yang-liu16/seminar/index.md

 # Weekly Seminars on <br/> Risk Management and Actuarial Science

 <b>The weekly seminar series is a venue for international scholars in risk management and actuarial science to discuss research advances and exchange ideas.
 Junior researchers are the most encouraged to present their recent work, including on-going projects.
-The list of current and past speakers includes scholars from Canada, US, China, Japan, Australia, Switzerland, UK, Italy and Germany. </b>
+The list of current and past speakers includes scholars from Canada, US, China, Japan, Australia, Switzerland, UK, Italy, Germany and France. </b>

 * <b>To volunteer yourself or propose a speaker for a research presentation, please contact the organizers by email. </b>